 Your surgeon may also use a test called a sentinel node biopsy (SNB) to check whether there are any cancer cells in the lymph glands in the armpit.
-But SNB involves having some radiation which could be harmful to the baby.
+But SNB involves having a very small dose of radiation which could be harmful to the baby.
 Changes to the lymphatic system during pregnancy may also make sentinel node biopsy less reliable.
 If there are no cancer cells in the lymph glands, you don’t need further surgery.
 If the test finds cancer cells your surgeon will remove the lymph glands in the armpit.

 There is no research into reconstructive surgery during pregnancy.
 Reconstruction is where the surgeon creates a new breast shape with other body tissue or an internal implant.
 Having this done at the same time as breast cancer surgery makes the operation much longer.
 So your doctor is likely to recommend that you wait to have reconstruction surgery until after you have had your baby.
-There is detailed information about breast reconstruction in our breast cancer treatment section.
+We have detailed information about breast reconstruction

 Radiotherapy uses radiation to destroy cancer cells.
 Women with breast cancer may need to have radiotherapy after surgery to lower the risk of the cancer coming back.
 You are most likely to need radiotherapy if you’ve only had the lump removed (lumpectomy or wide local excision).
 But some women need radiotherapy after mastectomy.